Department Faculty - Common Core Courses

 Contact:617-588-1322; E-mail; Office: Kendall Building, 4th Floor

-Steven J. Lawrence is an Assistant Professor at BFIT and has received his Masters in Learning, Teaching and Educational Transformation from the University of Massachusetts, Boston and his B.A. in Theatre Arts from Salem State University.
+Steven J. Lawrence is an Associate Professor at BFIT and has received his Masters in Learning, Teaching and Educational Transformation from the University of Massachusetts, Boston and his B.A. in Theatre Arts from Salem State University.
 Prior to teaching at BFIT, Professor Lawrence taught English, Journalism and Music in a variety of teaching environments, including the Boston Public Schools, the JVS Adult Diploma Program, the Trinity Education for Excellence Program (TEEP), and El Centro de Cardenal.
 He currently tutors students with learning disabilities in his own time and serves on the Board of Directors for ESAC Boston, a non-profit organization which funds and operates Boston's GED Plus Program.

 Contact: 617-588-1375; E-mail; Office: Kendall Building, 4th Floor

-Todd Natti, Instructor has been a member of the BFIT faculty since January 2014.
+Todd Natti, Assistant Professor has been a member of the BFIT faculty since January 2014.
 He earned an MFA in Creative Writing from Emerson College, an MA in Creative and Critical Writing from the University of Sussex in Brighton, England, and a BA in English and Comparative Literature from the University at Buffalo.
 Professor Natti has previously taught at Emerson College, Rutgers University, and Finger Lakes Community College.
 A native of Western New York, in his current role he enjoys helping his students develop their voices as writers and working with members of the BFIT community.